-387 RULE 17 - RESOLUTIONS AND OTHER MEASURES; DEFINITIONS.
+RULE 17 - RESOLUTIONS AND OTHER MEASURES; DEFINITIONS

-388 (a) The following types of resolutions may be considered by this body:

-(1) Simple Resolutions: A Simple Resolution is an expression of a majority of members on a specific subject, and deals with the internal affairs of the House only.
-The effect of its passage does not go beyond the bounds and the authority of the House.

-(2) Concurrent Resolutions: A Concurrent Resolution is used to accomplish the same purpose in relation to the entire General Assembly that the Simple Resolution achieves for either the House or Senate singly.
+- (a) The following types of resolutions may be considered by this body: - (1) Simple Resolutions: A Simple Resolution is an expression of a majority of members on a specific subject, and deals with the internal affairs of the House only.
+The effect of its passage does not go beyond the bounds and the authority of the House. - (2) Concurrent Resolutions: A Concurrent Resolution is used to accomplish the same purpose in relation to the entire General Assembly that the Simple Resolution achieves for either the House or Senate singly.
 It must be passed by both the House and Senate to become effective.
-A Concurrent Resolution adopted by the General Assembly does not become a statute, nor does it have the force and effect of law, nor can it be used for any purpose which requires the exercise of legislative power.

-397 (3) Joint Resolutions: A Joint Resolution is the most formal type of resolution, and is addressed to matters 398 which are not internal affairs of either the House individually, nor the internal affairs of the General Assembly as a 399 whole.
+A Concurrent Resolution adopted by the General Assembly does not become a statute, nor does it have the force and effect of law, nor can it be used for any purpose which requires the exercise of legislative power. - (3) Joint Resolutions: A Joint Resolution is the most formal type of resolution, and is addressed to matters which are not internal affairs of either the House individually, nor the internal affairs of the General Assembly as a whole.
 It is of no legal effect unless passed by both Houses and approved by the Governor.
-Although a Joint Resolution 400 is not a law, it is employed to provide for temporary measures, and has the force of law while in effect for a wide 401 variety of limited purposes.
-A Joint Resolution is effective only for the General Assembly in which it was passed and 402 approved.
-The requirement of the Governor's signature for Joint Resolutions stems from its original use in instances 403 where it was expedient or necessary to express the joint will and action of the General Assembly and Governor 404 combined.

-(b) Each member of the House may issue tributes and memoriams at any time during the member's term of office.
+Although a Joint Resolution is not a law, it is employed to provide for temporary measures, and has the force of law while in effect for a wide variety of limited purposes.
+A Joint Resolution is effective only for the General Assembly in which it was passed and approved.
+The requirement of the Governor's signature for Joint Resolutions stems from its original use in instances where it was expedient or necessary to express the joint will and action of the General Assembly and Governor combined. - (b) Each member of the House may issue tributes and memoriams at any time during his or her term of office.
 Tributes and memoriams shall be sequentially numbered by the Chief Clerk and made a part of the House Journal.
 Each tribute or memoriam shall be signed by the Prime Sponsor, the Speaker and the Chief Clerk.
-The Speaker, or the Speaker's designee, shall cause to be read into the permanent record of the House such tributes and memoriams as have been filed with the Chief Clerk.
+The Speaker, or his or her designee, shall cause to be read into the permanent record of the House such tributes and memoriams as have been filed with the Chief Clerk.
 Tributes and memoriams shall not require a vote; however, at the time such items are officially read into the record, any member may comment on the tributes or memoriams.
-Tributes and memoriams issued when the House 411 stands in recess or adjournment shall be administratively managed by the Chief Clerk, who shall cause such items to be 412 made a part of the official proceedings of the House.

-413 (c) A measure, as used in these Rules, means a bill, resolution, amendment, motion, or other questions before the 414 House.

-415 RULE 18 - PREPARATION AND CUSTODY.
+Tributes and memoriams issued when the House stands in recess or adjournment shall be administratively managed by the Chief Clerk, who shall cause such items to be made a part of the official proceedings of the House. - 408 (c) A measure, as used in these Rules, means a bill, resolution, amendment, motion, or other questions before the 409 House. - RULE 18 PREPARATION AND CUSTODY